 Hydroponic herbs are forgiving but not foolproof.
 Watch for these common issues:

-• Slow basil growth: Insufficient light.
-Basil needs more light than other herbs.
+| Slow basil growth | Insufficient light | Basil needs more light than other herbs โ add a grow light |

-• Mint becoming root-bound: Time to upgrade to a larger container or take a cutting and start fresh.
+| Mint becoming root-bound | Container outgrown | Upgrade to a larger container or take a cutting and start fresh |

-• Coriander bolting: Too warm or stressed.
-Move to a cooler location and start new seeds.
+| Coriander bolting | Too warm or stressed | Move to a cooler location and start new seeds |

-• Leggy seedlings: Not enough light during germination.
-Add a grow light.
+| Leggy seedlings | Not enough light during germination | Add a grow light from day one |

 Beyond the basic three: expanding your hydroponic herbs collection